We’ve understood why we need a new approach to leadership, to bring us through this time of change.

 - And when we come to implementation we will be more focused, more enthusiastic, more efficient, effective, and adaptable to changing circumstances

-All this will help us to create results that last.
+And all of this will help us create results that last.

-If we want to lead ourselves, and other people, better through this time of change then we will need new skills and abilities, compared with leading ourselves when times are stable.
-Those new skills have to start from finding new ways to create inspiration — first in ourselves, and then in other people.
-Because only then will our implementation become effective.
+If we want to lead ourselves, and other people, better through this time of change we need new skills and abilities, compared with leading ourselves when times are stable.
+These new skills have to start from finding new ways to create inspiration.
+Because only then can our implementation become more effective.
+Without these new skills and abilities we remain stuck as stressed-out people taking poor decisions which we implement badly so the churning just gets worse.

 We call this new set of skills and abilities, Inner Leadership.
-This is how we become antifragile: able to use change to become stronger and more valuable.
+This is how we become antifragile: able to use change to become stronger and more inspired.

 On a scale of 0–10, how do you rate your current ability to inspire yourself and others to move purposefully through this time of change?
 Do you want to improve that?